 David pondering how to get water to the newly planted durians.

 Li-Lien, one of the five children, marcoting guavas to create new seedlings.
 She may have torn someone’s t-shirt to make that head gear.
 Li-Lien now owns Emas House.

 The brick patio by our first house was where we used to barbecue and dine each night.

 James, another one of the five children, is digging drains with Rudolph, an old family friend.
-James now owns Sora House.
+James now owns Tapir House.

 David, along with Kateh, Mani and Masa from the nearby Temuan village, pulling up the ceremonial tiang seri, the first pillar of the Ibu House, where David and Helen now live.